In-class Research Training Sessions

 - Library databases, such as WestlawNext, HeinOnline, & Bloomberg Law

 - iPad use and apps

-To schedule a training session or to find out what group sessions the library is planning for the current semester, please contact your liaison or Head of Research & Faculty Services, Jenny Wondracek.
+To schedule a training session or to find out what group sessions the library is planning for the current semester, please contact your liaison or the Head of Research & Instruction, Todd Venie.
 Requests for group sessions are also welcomed.